lionelc/documentdb/docs/v1/rbac-public-design.md

 #### Find

 1. GRANT EXECUTE ON documentdb_api.aggregate_cursor_first_page, documentdb_api.find_cursor_first_page, documentdb_api.cursor_get_more in the documentdb_api schema.
-2. GRANT USAGE ON SCHEMA documentdb_api, mongo_catalog, mongo_api_v1, documentdb_core, mongo_data TO find_role.
+2. GRANT USAGE ON SCHEMA documentdb_api, documentdb_catalog, documentdb_api_v1, documentdb_core, documentdb_data TO find_role.
 We will need to grant execute on other internal functions as needed.
-3. GRANT SELECT ON TABLE mongo_data.documents_collectionId TO find_role
+3. GRANT SELECT ON TABLE documentdb_data.documents_collectionId TO find_role
 4. If we have a collection that's sharded across multiple nodes we need to run the function grant operations within *run_command_on_worker*

 #### Insert

 1. GRANT EXECUTE ON documentdb_api.insert, documentdb_api.insert_bulk, documentdb_api.insert_one to find_role.
-2. GRANT INSERT ON TABLE mongo_data.documents_collectionId TO find_role.
+2. GRANT INSERT ON TABLE documentdb_data.documents_collectionId TO find_role.
-3. GRANT USAGE ON SCHEMA documentdb_api, mongo_catalog, mongo_api_v1, documentdb_core, mongo_data TO find_role.
+3. GRANT USAGE ON SCHEMA documentdb_api, documentdb_catalog, documentdb_api_v1, documentdb_core, documentdb_data TO find_role.
 We will need to grant execute on other internal functions as needed.
-4. In case Insert would result in a new collection being created the command will fail since the role will not have INSERT privileges on mongo_catalog.collections
+4. In case Insert would result in a new collection being created the command will fail since the role will not have INSERT privileges on documentdb_catalog.collections
 5. If we have a collection that's sharded across multiple nodes we need to run the function grant operations within *run_command_on_worker*

 #### Update

 1. GRANT EXECUTE ON documentdb_api.find_and_modify, documentdb_api.update, documentdb_api.update_bulk to find_role.
-2. GRANT UPDATE ON TABLE mongo_data.documents_collectionId TO find_role.
+2. GRANT UPDATE ON TABLE documentdb_data.documents_collectionId TO find_role.
-3. GRANT USAGE ON SCHEMA documentdb_api, mongo_catalog, mongo_api_v1, documentdb_core, mongo_data TO find_role.
+3. GRANT USAGE ON SCHEMA documentdb_api, documentdb_catalog, documentdb_api_v1, documentdb_core, documentdb_data TO find_role.
 We will need to grant execute on other internal functions as needed.
 4. If we have a collection that's sharded across multiple nodes we need to run the function grant operations within *run_command_on_worker*

 #### Remove

 1. GRANT EXECUTE ON documentdb_api.delete to find_role.
-2. GRANT DELETE ON TABLE mongo_data.documents_collectionId TO find_role.
+2. GRANT DELETE ON TABLE documentdb_data.documents_collectionId TO find_role.
-3. GRANT USAGE ON SCHEMA documentdb_api, mongo_catalog, mongo_api_v1, documentdb_core, mongo_data TO find_role.
+3. GRANT USAGE ON SCHEMA documentdb_api, documentdb_catalog, documentdb_api_v1, documentdb_core, documentdb_data TO find_role.
 We will need to grant execute on other internal functions as needed.
 4. If we have a collection that's sharded across multiple nodes we need to run the schema grant operations within *run_command_on_worker*

 ### Additional Built-In Roles we will support in future phases